Bears OL Teven Jenkins carted off field with neck injury

-LAKE FOREST, Ill.
-(AP) — Chicago Bears offensive lineman Teven Jenkins has been released from the hospital and was seeing specialists Monday, a day after he was carted from the field with a neck injury during a loss to the Philadelphia Eagles.
+CHICAGO (AP) — Chicago Bears offensive lineman Teven Jenkins was taken to a hospital with a neck injury after he got hurt during Sunday’s 25-20 loss to the Philadelphia Eagles.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL